helloanh/dom-enlightenment-exercises/README.md

 ### 1.6 Getting a Node's Value
 + nodeValue property returns *null* for most of the node types, expect Text and Comment

++ the nodeValue is centered for dealing with texts

 + logs null for DOCUMENT_TYPE_NODE, DOCUMENT_NODE, DOCUMENT_FRAGMENT_NODE, ELEMENT_NODE with the code below in your browser */

 ``` javascript